Located on the Baltic Sea between Lithuania and Estonia, The Republic of Latvia is a country often overlooked by travelers to Europe.

 7. Visit 1920s Latvia

 Built in 2004 as the film set for the historical drama Defenders of Riga, the complex is a complete replica of 1920s Latvia (the film depicts Latvia in 1919 during its war for independence).
 Set on 370 acres of land, it includes a small town, a ‘Riga-esque’ city, and traditional Latvian farmland.
-When it isn’t in use as a film set, it is possible to visit the set.
-Located one hour west of Riga by car, guided tours cost around 5 EUR.
+When it isn’t in use as a film set, it is possible to visit the set and is a neat day trip for movie buffs.

 8. Sleep in a prison